UgoAvila/COVID-19.Mexico/README.md

 # COVID-19.Mexico
 Epidemiological Mathematical Models of COVID-19 applied in Mexico This repository contains the code and input files for the analysis of a mathematical model applied to the outbreak of COVID-19 in Mexico.
 The data was obtained by the daily updates by the National Secretary of Health of Mexico https://coronavirus.gob.mx/datos/#DOView.
+But the data was extracted from https://github.com/CSSEGISandData/COVID-19.

 We uploeded 4 files of MathLab where we performed our analysis.
 The files are the following:
 SEIAR_Covid_Odes_Mainland: In this file we expressed the set of differential equations used to model the spreak of the coranovirus in the country Mexico.